 5 Reasons You’re Still Single

-As a dating coach I just wanted to spend a bit of time highlighting the less explored reasons as why I think people can remain single.
+As a dating coach, I just wanted to spend a bit of time highlighting the less explored reasons as to why I think people can remain single.

 The first reason why you’re still single starts with the idea that being single is somehow lesser than.
-Now I can understand why you would feel that way; whether you’re a Miss, a Mrs or a Ms defining women in relationship to their relationship status is even in our language.
-Our relationship status is also something that near strangers feel like it is OK to comment on, ‘…but you’re so attractive!’ they protest.
+I can understand why you would feel that way.
+Whether you’re a Miss, a Mrs or a Ms defining women in relationship to their relationship status is even in our language.
+Our relationship status is also something that near-strangers feel like it is OK to comment on. ‘…but you’re so attractive!’ they protest.
 All this creates a message – something about being single, especially as a woman, is just not okay.

 I am not sure for what voodoo reason it is but the art of being successfully single comes with really enjoying it.
 It is literally just the moment where you’ve come home from a great girl’s holiday, you’re messaging 3 guys at once, you crushed that yoga class and then BOOM you meet someone.
 Suddenly your single life isn’t something that you’re quite so quick to want to give up.